 Cub's right hind leg strength still developing.
 Image from Toronto Zoo video at https://www.youtube.com/watch?v=OkfEChXa2V0

 Searching YouTube for “Baby crawling backwards” brings up thousands of amusing videos.
 People are often surprised or puzzled to see infants moving in reverse!
 But this is a normal phase of learning to self-locomote, observed in many babies around the world.

 Like the typical young infant expressing the cephalocaudal principle of growth, her upper body is much stronger than the lower body.
 Her legs wiggle a lot but the weight-bearing is mainly left to the arms.
-As we see in this video, when pushing arms against a slippery floor while legs are not yet engaged, the arm motions will naturally push the whole body BACK.
+As we see in this video, when pushing arms against a slippery floor while legs are not yet engaged, the arm motions naturally push the whole body BACK.

 While the first infant ( above ) pushes with both arms at the same time, this second infant ( below ) already coordinates her arms to alternate left and right, left and right ...
 But each arm pushes up away from the body (which slides her back) rather than down toward the body (which would pull the carriage forward).
-So she's moving a lot faster - but she's still going backward!
+So she's moving a lot faster - but still going backward!

 To crawl forward, one must develop enough strength and control in the legs to propel the body forward.
 And arm movements must change from simply pushing away from the body - to a more complex pattern that resembles reaching with alternating left and right arms.